stardog-union/launchpad-docs/guides/voicebox-beta-deployment.md

 - **Docker (named volume):** Mount it at the frame store path.
 The image pre-creates that directory owned by the non-root container user, and a named volume inherits that ownership, so no extra steps are needed.
 Prefer a named volume over a bind mount.
 - **Kubernetes:** Use a single-replica deployment with a `ReadWriteOnce` persistent volume mounted at the frame store path, a `Recreate` update strategy, and a security context that makes the mount writable by the non-root container user.

+> [!NOTE]
+> The local volume is a temporary requirement for the beta.
+Support for persisting frames to object (blob) storage is in development; once available it will remove the need for a mounted volume and allow the service to scale across multiple replicas.

 ### Commonly Tuned Settings

 Most deployments only touch these.
 Leave the rest at their defaults.